gacierno/robot-world/README.md

       Then the chage will be done instantly.
 Creating the change order and the new order with the new car.
    2. **The new car isn't on store but it is on factory stock**
       Then system will create the change order and a reservation for the new car.
 The order will be created when the car arrives to the store.
-   3. **The new car isn't available the store or factory**
+   3. **The new car isn't available in the store or factory**
-      The order will be created but will be on hold until a car of the required model is manufactured and verified.
-Then system will create a reservation following item **ii**.
-      While the order is on hold a robot will check aproved cars to find the required car
+      Unfortunately the change won't be done